0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 A hypervisor, also called a virtual machine manager, is a software layer that allows you to run multiple virtual machines (VMs) on a single physical host computer.
 A hypervisor creates a virtualized environment in which multiple operating systems can run simultaneously on the same physical hardware.

-Linux-based operating systems support all mainstream hypervisors such as Virtualbox, VMware, etc., but for better performance, KVM (Kernel Virtualization Module) is the recommended software.
+Linux-based operating systems support all mainstream hypervisors such as Virtualbox, VMware, etc., but for better performance, KVM (Kernel Based Virtual Machine) is the recommended software.

 ## Verify Virtualisation Support